Gavroche11/final_study/README.md

 ### Loading Data

+**Default Files:**
+- The app automatically loads all JSON files from the `./data` directory on startup
+- Files appear in the "Select file to view" dropdown in alphabetical order
+- No action needed if your data is in the `./data` directory

-**Upload JSON Files:**
+**Upload Additional Files:**
 1. Open the sidebar (if collapsed)
 2. Click "Browse files" under "Upload JSON file(s)"
 3. Select one or more JSON files
-4. Files are loaded automatically
+4. Uploaded files are added to the selection dropdown

 **Switch Between Files:**
 1. Use the "Select file to view" dropdown in the sidebar
 2. Files are listed in alphabetical order
 3. Switching files resets navigation to question 1

-**Remove Files:**
+**Remove Uploaded Files:**
 - Click the "×" next to a file in the uploader to remove it
-- Removed files disappear from the selection dropdown automatically
+- Removed files disappear from the selection dropdown
+- Default files from `./data` directory cannot be removed via uploader

 ### Navigation